Message Relevance by Audience

 Village Culture (Destination)

-Talking Points: The student experience group continues to implement and follow through on the long list of over 150 projects designed to improve student life on our campus.
+Talking Points: The student experience group continues to implement and follow through on the long list of more than 150 projects designed to improve student life on our campus.

 Talking Points: To bring in new sources of revenue, LIFE must continue to build relationships that engage alumni and friends, as well as expand LIFE’s footprint beyond Chiropractic.
 Engaging constituents will increase pride, participation and giving.
 These broad goals will move LIFE toward its goals.